matthiask/406.ch/posts/2020-10-21-gettext-jsx-and-es6-template-literals.md

 Unfortunately, the xgettext executable which is responsible to collect translatable strings in your code has a bug where it just stops processing files when encountering ES6 template literals inside JSX tags.
 Support for ES6 template literals was added [earlier this year](https://savannah.gnu.org/bugs/?50920) but combining those literals with JSX [still doesn't work](https://savannah.gnu.org/bugs/?58407).

-I wrote a small Python script to extract `*gettext` calls from JavaScript files; the current version is [here](https://github.com/matthiask/workbench/blob/main/extract_gettext.py).
+I wrote a small Python script to extract `*gettext` calls from JavaScript files; the current version is [here](https://github.com/feinheit/fh-fablib/blob/main/fh_fablib/extract_js_gettext_strings.py).
 The idea is to find all JavaScript files using `git ls-files "*.js"`, using a regular expression to find `*gettext` calls and write the output to a place where Django's `./manage.py makemessages` finds it.

 I'm certain the code will break too with strange error messages in the near future but it seems to work well, for the moment.

-Here's the current version of the code (hopefully) for your enjoyment:
+Here's the initial version of the code (hopefully) for your enjoyment:

     #!/usr/bin/env python3